Art Director

 My Top 10 Aha Moments as a Music Producer

-“Don’t mess up the drums” — Travis Scott
+“Don’t fuck up the drums” — Travis Scott

 During an interview with Clique TV in 2015, Travis Scott was asked about the most important aspect of mixing sound.
 He replied, "The drums, the drums.
 I don't give a fuck about anything else, you hear me?
 Nothing, bro.
 Nothing.
 I don't care.
 The drums, bro.
 Don't mess up the drums.
 You can do everything else wrong, but just don't mess up the drums."